$p$-adic hypergeometric function related with $p$-adic multiple polylogarithms: Abstract

 \section{Abstract}

-This paper introduces a $p$-adic analogue of Gauss's hypergeometric function which is constructed along ideas different from Dwork's.
-Our construction is based on a relationship between the hypergeometric function and the KZ equation.
-We perform a residue-wise analytic prolongation of our $p$-adic hypergeometric function by investigating its relationship with $p$-adic multiple polylogarithms.
-By further exploring its local behavior around the point $1$, we show that a $p$-adic analogue of Gauss hypergeometric theorem holds for the function.
+This paper introduces a $p$-adic analogue of Gauss's hypergeometric function, constructed via a method that is distinct from distinct from Dwork's approach.
+The idea of our construction is motivated by the Ohno-Zagier formula, which is elucidated through the relationship between the hypergeometric differential equation and the Knizhnik-Zamolodchikov (KZ) equation.
+We develop a rigorous framework for the residue-wise analytic prolongation of our $p$-adic hypergeometric function by exploring its relationship with $p$-adic multiple polylogarithms.
+Through a detailed analysis of its local behavior near the point $1$, we show a $p$-adic version of Gauss hypergeometric theorem for the function.